A Tour of NTL: Obtaining and Installing NTL for UNIX

 Here are the most important variables, and their default values.

-CXX=g++ # The C++ compiler CXXFLAGS=-O2 # C++ complilation flags DEF_PREFIX=/usr/local # Default software directory PREFIX=$(DEF_PREFIX) # Directory in which to install NTL library components SHARED=off # Generate a shared library (as well as static) NTL_STD_CXX=on # ISO Mode switch NTL_GMP_LIP=off # Switch to enable the use of GMP as primary # long integer package GMP_PREFIX=$(DEF_PREFIX) # Directory in which GMP components are installed NTL_GF2X_LIB=off # Switch to enable the use of the gf2x package # for faster arithmetic over GF(2)[X] GF2X_PREFIX=$(DEF_PREFIX) # Directory in which gf2x components are installed
+CXX=g++ # The C++ compiler CXXFLAGS=-g -O2 # C++ complilation flags DEF_PREFIX=/usr/local # Default software directory PREFIX=$(DEF_PREFIX) # Directory in which to install NTL library components SHARED=off # Generate a shared library (as well as static) NTL_THREADS=off # compile in thread-safe mode NTL_GMP_LIP=off # Switch to enable the use of GMP as primary # long integer package GMP_PREFIX=$(DEF_PREFIX) # Directory in which GMP components are installed NTL_GF2X_LIB=off # Switch to enable the use of the gf2x package # for faster arithmetic over GF(2)[X] GF2X_PREFIX=$(DEF_PREFIX) # Directory in which gf2x components are installed

 % ./configureActually, the initially installed makefile and config.h files already reflect the default values, and you do not have to even run the configure script.